Flowtrade-quant/QuantowerKB/general-settings/workspaces-binds-groups.md

 The highest level of trading area organization — is a **Workspace**.
 This is the most general grouping layer that you may even don’t need most of the time.

 {% hint style="success" %}
-**Quantower auto-saves each workspace** into its local file every 5 mins, in order to keep them safe.
+**FlowTrade auto-saves each workspace** into its local file every 5 mins, in order to keep them safe.
 {% endhint %}

 As a top-level grouping layer, Workspaces store all their contents in special local files.
-These files can be found in _**Quantower -> Settings -> Workspaces**_ folder.
+These files can be found in _**FlowTrade -> Settings -> Workspaces**_ folder.
 Each file represents some workspace; both have the similar names.
 Technically, the workspace file is an XML-document containing all of the settings of all panels that are in the workspace.&#x20;

 {% embed url="https://www.youtube.com/watch?v=A_2gJdeP-08&t=20s" %}
 How to create and save your custom workspace